slyu0503/slyu0503_9103_majorproject/README.md

 ## Animation Driver: User Input

-This version uses **mouse input** to animate and transform the artwork.
+This version uses mouse input to animate and transform the artwork.
 Key behaviors include:
 - Clicking near particles (brush strokes) triggers a **cyber-style explosion** effect
 - Dragging the mouse leaves behind **layered glowing characters**, simulating a digital graffiti trail
-- No automatic motion or external timing — all changes are **directly user-controlled**
+- No automatic motion or external timing — all changes are **user-controlled**

 ## Technical Breakdown